 Whether your son or daughter has purposely chosen risky teenage behavior or made his or her way into a dangerous situation by accident, the journey towards repair begins with love and care.

-Assess the situation.
 Assessing requires listening.
 Listen.
 Listen.
 Ask questions.
 Listen.
-A great question to ask a teenager is “what do you think happened that caused you to be stuck in an unsafe place?” or “what do you think should happen so you are not in that situation again?”
+A great question to ask a teenager is “What do you think happened that caused you to be stuck in an unsafe place?” or “What do you think should happen so you are not in that situation again?”
 Remember, they are behind the wheel of their lives at this point.
 Help them be responsible drivers.